c-kendrick/SkyFactions2/README.md

 SkyFactions2 is a competitive multiplayer game mode.
 It takes the isolated, resource-management gameplay of "Skyblock" (where players survive on floating islands in the void) and introduces the territorial warfare of "Factions" (where teams claim land, forge alliances, and declare war).

 **Why build it?**
-Standard Skyblock is purely cooperative, while standard Factions relies on vanilla terrain that gets easily destroyed.
+Standard Skyblock is purely co-operative, while standard Factions relies on vanilla terrain that gets easily destroyed.
 SkyFactions2 was developed to create a high-stakes environment where players must physically build their battlegrounds across the void, managing an economy while engaging in complex server-wide diplomacy.

 **How does it work?**
 1. **Foundation:** A player spends in-game currency to create a sky-faction.
 The server calculates a mathematically perfectly distanced coordinate in the void and pastes a starting island for them.